MellowMarsh/ClassicFroggerGame/README.md

 * Reach the lily pads by jumping onto the logs.

+* Given 3 lives.
+Game Over window will be prompted when all lives are gone.

+* Frogs must reach each lily pad to promt Winner Window.

 * You can replay game with replay button.

 ## Tools Used: